Find Affordable College Courses

 28 Yearly Graduations

-California College of the Arts is the 19th most popular school in the nation for students seeking a master's degree in Fine Arts.
+California College of the Arts comes in at #19 on our list of the most popular colleges offering master's degrees in fine arts.
 Roughly 1,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $51,792 per year, while in-state graduate students, on average, pay $54,570 per year.
-During the 2020-2021 academic year, 28 people received their master's degree in Fine Arts from California College of the Arts.
-About 82% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $57,096 per year, while in-state graduate students, on average, pay $60,180 per year.
+During the most recent year for which we have data, 28 people received their master's degree in fine arts from California College of the Arts.
+About 80% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+Data shows that California College of the Arts graduates that hold this degree go on to make a median salary of $32,650.

 #20